HFDSJLLDSF/WarioWareGame/README.md

 **How to play:**

 Wario starts the game with 4 lives.
 In the first minigame he must collect the hats as fast as possible and in the second game he has to click on the hats as fast as possible.
 If Wario runs out of time he loses a live and he will have to repeat the minigame that he was on.
 If he loses all four of his lives he loses the entire Game.
-The player can move Wario around with the arrow keys on a keyboard and click on the hats with a mouse.
+The player can move Wario around with the arrow keys (<-)/(->) and space bar on a keyboard and click on the hats with a mouse.

 **Winner screen:**